Income tax and NI

 If you think you have paid too much tax, contact your Tax Office.
 If you have paid too much tax then the Tax Office can send you a repayment at the end of the tax year.

-If you don’t know your national insurance number you could look at old payslips, your P45 or P60, or you can apply for a new card from your local Department of Work and Pensions office.
-To find your nearest office go to http://www.gov.uk/contact-jobcentre-plus.
+If you don’t know your national insurance number you could look at old payslips, your P45 or P60, or follow the steps here: https://www.gov.uk/lost-national-insurance-number

-If you need to apply for a National Insurance Number in order to work in the UK, phone the application line on 0845 600 0643.
-Or apply for a National Insurance Number online.
+If you need to apply for a National Insurance Number in order to work in the UK, phone the application line on 0800 141 2075.